openharmony/docs/en/application-dev/database/data-sync-of-distributed-data-object.md

 ## Basic Concepts

-- Distributed in-memory database
+- Distributed in-memory database<br>
   The distributed in-memory database caches data in the memory so that applications can quickly access data without persisting data.
 If the database is closed, the data is not retained.

-- Distributed data object
+- Distributed data object<br>
   A distributed data object is an encapsulation of the JS object type.
 Each distributed data object instance creates a data table in the in-memory database.
 The in-memory databases created for different applications are isolated from each other.
 Reading and writing a distributed data object are mapped to the **get** and **put** operations in the corresponding database, respectively.

   The distributed data object has the following states in its lifecycle:

   - **Uninitialized**: The distributed data object is not instantiated or is destroyed.
   - **Local**: A data table is created, but the data cannot be synchronized.